Grants for Single Moms in New Hampshire

 Medicaid

-Single mothers that cannot afford medical and dental care services for their family can check to see whether they qualify for Medicaid benefits.
+Single mothers who cannot afford medical and dental care services for their families can check to see whether they qualify for Medicaid benefits.
 The New Hampshire Medicaid Program caters to families under the low-income bracket.
 You can apply for benefits by contacting the Medicaid Division of the Department of Health and Human Services at 603-271-4344.

 Fuel Assistance Program